How Revision Control Secures Your Computer

 Trenton has a 31-year proven history of developing and manufacturing high-performance computers and ensuring consistent revision control, and this blog post will highlight some of those required processes and procedures.

 Photo: Maintaining and frequently reviewing approved vendor lists (AVL) helps computer hardware manufacturers ensure a secure supply chain.

-Suppliers get added to an approved vendor lists (AVL)
+Suppliers get added to an approved vendor list (AVL)

 Trenton maintains a revision-controlled Approved Vendor List (AVL) that consists of thousands of parts.
 The AVL documents the primary part and alternate parts that may be used for life cycle changes or availability concerns related to the primary part.